 Veeam vSphere enhancements

 In Veeam Backup & Replication 9.5, we released some significant scalability enhancements to specifically optimize the backup and recoverability experience for our users.
 In general, there was a doubling of I/O performance that can shorten backup windows by up to five times while reducing the load on core virtualization platform components such as vCenter.
 Advanced Data Fetcher improves backup performance for individual virtual disks while reducing the load on primary storage due to the reduced number of I/O operations required to complete a backup.
 This was a VMware feature in 9.5 and is used by Backup from Storage Snapshots, Hot-Add and Direct NFS modes.
 VMware vSphere Infrastructure Cache maintains an in RAM mirror of vSphere infrastructure hierarchy to accelerate the Building VM list operation when creating or modifying a job.
 This also removes loads from vCenter.
 The cache is maintained with real-time updates via a subscription to vCenter Server infrastructure change events.

-That put together with the other vSphere supportability talked about above, continues to show Veeam's commitment to ensuring its VMware customers are getting the best Availability experience possible, and we are set to continue that when Veeam Backup & Replication v10 becomes available.
+That put together with the other vSphere supportability talked about above, continues to show Veeam's commitment to ensuring its VMware customers are getting the best Availability experience possible, and we are set to continue that with future releases.